NEW FACULTY SERIES

 - find greater joy and satisfaction in their professional lives.

-The NFS is specifically designed for all newly-hired faculty and full-time faculty in tenure-track positions, regardless of previous experience in other universities or work settings.
+The NFS is specifically designed for all new, full-time, CFS-track faculty, regardless of previous experience in other universities or work settings.
 In addition, the Fall Seminar component of this Series is open to all new full-time hires—including faculty on temporary, visiting, or even one-semester appointments.

 - Investigate the body of knowledge and practice which facilitates student learning;